microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 ## MRTK namespace rules

 The vNext structure adheres to a strict namespace culture of mapping the namespace 1-1 with the folder structure of the project.
 This ensures that classes are easy to discover and maintain.
-It also ensures the dependencies of any class are laid out in the beginning usings of the file.
+It also ensures the dependencies of any class are laid out in the beginning using definitions of the file.

 ![](/External/ReadMeImages/MRTK-NameSpaceExample.png)